wethod/learning-center-source/content/pipeline/index.md

 For example, you cannot add timesheet or edit the project status after you archive the project.

-You also cannot edit some informations, like its probability, risk or job order category.
+You also cannot edit some information, like its probability, risk or job order category.

 In order to make this actions available again on an archived project, you can unarchive it any time.